mantidproject/mantid/docs/source/interfaces/isis_sans/Diagnostic Tab.rst

 .. _Diagnostic:

-The diagnistic tab allows quick integrations to be done on a workspace.
+The diagnostic tab allows quick integrations to be done on a workspace.

 +--------------------------+-----------------------------------------------------------------------------------------+
 | **User File**            | The currently loaded user file, this is loaded on the runs tab                          |